mengxihe/AgentBasedModeling_ITECH/README.md

 Finally an agent based model is implemented, where the robot is represented as a Boid agent, its detection system implemented with an Intersection.MeshRay Method[3] and its subsumption architecture is made possible by a state machine [4].

 ###	Methods
 The agent based model is implemented using the ICD:ABM Modeling Framework with the following methods:

 ●	A mesh generator was used to create the mesh environment.
 In upstream modeling parameters such as texture and topography were used to simulate a rough and natural-like terrain by moving 3d points randomly in z, x and y directions, this way it was ensured that the agents would be able to move through valleys and peaks.
 ●	Generic components native to the framework were used including Boid Agent, Boid Separation, Boid Containment behaviors and Boid Agent System with the mesh as an environment.
 ●	A behavior was coded for the Boid agents including a set of specific functions.
-○	A class is implemented using Intersection.MeshRay to find the points that are visible to the agent within a specific distance range and the highest and lowest point within this range that will guide its direction
+●	A class is implemented using Intersection.MeshRay to find the points that are visible to the agent within a specific distance range and the highest and lowest point within this range that will guide its direction.
-○	Various behaviors are implemented to define the behavior of the agent under specific conditions, these include Dig, Pile, Go up, Go Down, Piling and Digging.
+●	Various behaviors are implemented to define the behavior of the agent under specific conditions, these include Dig, Pile, Go up, Go Down, Piling and Digging.
-○	A State machine structure is implemented into the execution function to switch the different states.
+●	A State machine structure is implemented into the execution function to switch the different states.
 The robot is initialized with the state: goHigh.
 Then the switch is implemented in the execution for the switching of different states.

 ###	Results
 The outcome changes heavily dependent on the input variables - Within a good setting the goal of flattening the mesh surface is getting quite obvious  furthermore an emergent clustering of the agents appears.